CoursAvenue/CoursAvenue/a_proposeal_for_generators.md

 ### Namespace Collisions

-We don't allow any duplication of names within a single app.
-Across apps, duplication may occur but is not encouraged.
-As such, if a user invokes a generator like so,
+The generators try to be helpful by creating associations automatically, or prompting the user to choose whether or not an association is necessary.
+For example, if a user invokes the generator like so,

-`$ rails g coursavenue:view:item MyApp Space.Ship Widget`
+`$ rails g coursavenue:view:item MyApp Widget`

-Naturally the operation will fail since Rails won't allow the generated js to overwrite existing files.
-More subtly, though, our generator will throw an exception if a "widget_view.js" exists anywhere else in the app.
-There can't be two WidgetViews in one app.
-If a file by that name is found in another app, a warning will be printed and the user will have to choose (y/n) to proceed.

-*ed: maybe this is too strong a requirement: I mean, why are we using namespaces at all if we don't allow duplicate leaves?*

-It may be the case that there a user invokes,

-`$ rails g coursavenue:view:collection MyApp Space.Ship Widget`

-before invoking,
+and there is already a `widgets_collection_view`, the generator will prompt the user as to whether they would rather create a standalone item view, or nest the new item view inside the collection view.
+Naturally, if the collection view already has a widget view, no changes will be made.

+If a namespace is provided, such as,

-`$ rails g coursavenue:view:item MyApp Space.Ship Widget`
+`$ rails g coursavenue:view:item MyApp Widget FriendlySpace.Ship`

-In this case, a warning will be generated.
-The generator will detect that a file named `widgets_collection_view` already exists, and will suggest that the user meant to invoke:

-`$ rails g coursavenue:view:itemview MyApp Space.Ship.WidgetsCollection Widget`

-The user will be prompted (y/n), but will be allowed to create the strange directory structure if they want.
+the generator will only concern itself with collection views that share the same namespacing.
+That is, it will be possible to have both a `friendly_space/ship/widget/widget_view.js` and a `widget/widget_view.js` in the same app.

 ### Options